The Impacts of the Gender Imbalance on the Marriage Market: Evidence from World War II in Japan

 \section{Introduction}

 War causes enormous losses of people.
-These losses are generally concentrated on men, who are drafted into battle, rather than women, leading to a substantial reduction in the sex ratio in an economy (i.e., the ratio of men to women in the population).
-Theoretically, relative male scarcity improves the bargaining position of men in the marriage market and thus their intra-household allocations \citep{Becker1973, Becker1974, Becker1991, Chiappori:2002bx}.
+These losses are generally concentrated on men, who are drafted into battle, rather than women, leading to a substantial reduction in the sex ratio in an economy.
+Theoretically, relative male scarcity improves the bargaining position of men in the marriage market and their intra-household allocations \citep{Becker1973, Becker1974, Becker1991, Chiappori:2002bx}.
 A growing body of empirical research has validated this prediction, providing solid evidence that the wartime losses of men affect not only marriage market outcomes but also birth outcomes both inside and outside of marriage \citep{Abramitzky:2011bu, Bethmann:2012il, Brainerd:2017bw}.\footnote{See also \citet{Acemoglu:2004ur} for the impacts of war-induced changes in the female labor supply on earnings inequalities.
 Another strand of the literature exploits different semi-experimental approaches.
 For example, \citet{Angrist:2010tz}, \citet{Lafortune:2013cu}, and \citet{Porter:2015eq} use exogenous changes in the sex ratio due to the inflow of immigrants and famine to analyze the impacts on pre-marital investment, marriage and labor markets, consumption behavior, and the health status of offspring. \citet{Charles:2010tk} analyze the impacts of male incarceration rates on women in the marriage market. \citet{Wei:2011fc} and \citet{Edlund:2013cl} employ the culture-induced gender imbalance to investigate the impacts on saving behavior and crime rates in China, respectively.}